Faculty and Staff

 Dr. Jeong's research interests lie in the area of control systems with specialty in designing resilient, robust, optimal, and adaptive observers and controllers for linear, nonlinear, stochastic, and chaotic systems.

-Zhuo Lu, Ph.D., Assistant Professor, North Carolina State University (2013)
+Zhuo Lu, Ph.D., Associate Professor, North Carolina State University (2013)

 Dr. Lu's research interests broadly include network science, cyber security, data analytics, wireless and mobile communication networking, and cyber-physical systems.